 Some other issues include regulatory uncertainties that vary from country to country, or the inability to bring the network together, for blockchain is a complex technology, and its leveraging requires a lot of efforts.
 Manufacturers might need to entirely transform their IT departments in order to apply blockchain.
 David Furlonger, in his interview for the Wall Street Journal, has said:

 There are multiple issues preventing most companies from deploying blockchain technology, including the “immaturity of underlying technical components,” a lack of adequate technical and business governance models, and implementation and integration challenges.

 Nevertheless, he states that blockchain is a revolutionizing technology, and businesses that give up on it too early are risking to be left behind.
 He quotes:

 If business leaders wait for the hype cycle to run its course they may no longer have a business to operate in – at least nothing like they have previously experienced and profited from.

 At present, the manufacturing industry has many flaws, like opacity, centralized asset control, and disposition to fraud.
 Blockchain has the potential to eradicate these flaws and establish explicit relations between the users, promote efficient supply chain monitoring, exclude manual errors and cut down business expenses.

 Although, many manufacturers are reluctant to adopt blockchain due to the complexity of advanced technologies or inability to transform their business practices.
-Yet, entrepreneurs who are currently postponing blockchain adoption risk to be left behind in the future.
-Despite present-day challenges, blockchain can create a transparent supply chain management, accelerate its work and make it cost-efficient.
+Yet, entrepreneurs who are currently postponing blockchain adoption risk being left behind in the future.
+Despite present-day challenges, blockchain can create transparent supply chain management, accelerate its work, and make it cost-efficient.
 It can also exclude various types of fraud and counterfeiting.
 Blockchain has the potential to transform the manufacturing industry, and allow executives to meet the client’s expectations while achieving a competitive edge.